aernesto/IndieK/docs/roadmap.md

 # ROADMAP
-This document sets the official future development goals of *IndieK* *v0.1.0* **Date:** October 13, 2017
+This document sets the official future development goals of *IndieK* *v0.1.0*
+**Date:** December 22, 2017
-**Authors:** Adrian Radillo, Ernesto Radillo
+**Author:** Adrian Ernesto Radillo

 # Vision

-See this [excerpt](https://youtu.be/PJqbivkm0Ms) from Minority Report.
+This is a link to the [VISION.md](https://github.com/aernesto/IndieK/blob/5e8323d09fed119220dab3e7fbe8ec622af0c906/VISION.md) document.

 # Development

-Core developers as of October 13, 2017 are Adrian Radillo and Ernesto Radillo.
+Core developers as of today are Adrian Radillo and Ernesto Radillo (yes, the latter is the father of the former).

 Disclaimer: Because IndieK is a FOSS, we greatly encourage public debate and discussions about IndieK’s development and design questions.
-However, as head developers of the project, we (the authors of this document) make all the final decisions about the IndieK’s official directions of development.
-Of course, we shall always justify our decisions publicly, as best as we can.
+However, as head developer of the project, I (the author of this document) make all the final decisions about the IndieK’s official directions of development.
+Of course, I shall always justify my decisions publicly, as best as I can.

-See the contributing section (pas encore ecrite) for more about our procedure for merging pull requests to the project.

 # Needed collaborators